robfatland/nexus/bash/index.md

 libraries, and then finally to start and use a Jupyter notebook server.

-## Bootstrapping an Ubuntu VM to run jupyter with a GitHub repo: Via ssh tunnel

-These notes were developed on AWS.
+> These notes were developed on AWS; and should be validated on other clouds.

 - AWS Console: Find and select the EC2 instance
 - Connect button > Connect page > Use EC2 Instance Connect > Connect
 - Should reach a black screen with a `bash` prompt.
+- Alternatively, from a laptop: `ssh -i ~/.keypairs/CloudKeyPar.pem ubuntu@123.123.123.12`

-In `~` the `.ssh` directory includes a file `authorized_keys`.
-This file is pre-loaded from a keypair `.pem` file selected or generated during VM spin-up.
-This file supports `ssh` connections.
+Now on the VM: In `~` the `.ssh` directory includes a file `authorized_keys`.
+This file should be pre-loaded from a keypair `.pem` file selected or generated during VM spin-up, what we refer to here as `CloudKeyPair.pem`.
+The `authorized_keys` file resides on the VM to validate `ssh` connections.

+In what follows commands are given without indicating a `bash` prompt.
+The first block of commands installs the `miniconda` package.

 ```